 • Then we could calculate the target Q function using the value function of next states. \(\hat{Q}_{\mathrm{soft}}^{\bar{\theta}}\left(\mathbf{s}_t, \mathbf{a}_t\right)=r_t+\gamma \mathbb{E}_{\mathbf{s}_{t+1} \sim p_{\mathrm{s}}}\left[V_{\mathrm{soft}}^{\bar{\theta}}\left(\mathbf{s}_{t+1}\right)\right]\)

-The paper introduces SVGD to sample from the policy.
+The Soft Q-Learning paper leverages SVGD to sample from the policy.
 This involves:

 • Parametrize a policy network $f^\phi\left(\xi ; \mathbf{s}_t\right)$ that maps noise sampple $\xi$ from Gaussian to an action.